 What is Flower of an Hour?

 Hibiscus flower of an hour is technically a perennial in frost-free areas, but it is usually grown as an annual.
-It forms a neat mound about 18 inches to 2 feet tall and blooms between midsummer and early autumn.
+It forms a neat mound about 18 inches to 24 inches (46-61 cm.) tall and blooms between midsummer and early autumn.
 The flowers are pollinated by nectar-feeding insects, including bumblebees and butterflies, which hover around the plant during the bloom season.

 Once the flowers fade, inflated seed pods take their place.
 They open when ripe, scattering seeds indiscriminately throughout the garden.
 The plant can become weedy and, in fact, is listed as an invasive species in Washington and Oregon.